What Does it Feel Like to Get Acupuncture?

 Toyohari is a style of Meridian Therapy (Keiraku Chiryo), which in itself is a style of Japanese palpation-based acupuncture.
 The word “Toyo” means East Asian, and “Hari” means “needle” or “needle therapy” (i.e., acupuncture).
 The founder of Toyohari was Fukushima Kodo, who happened to be blind.
 Indeed, in Japan acupuncture was (and to some extent still is) a preferred profession for visually impaired people; today, about half of those doing Toyohari in Japan are not sighted.

-Toyohari training is beautifully illustrated by my colleague Oran Kivity in this video
+Toyohari training is beautifully illustrated by my friend and colleague Oran Kivity in this video

 Toyohari is a deceptively gentle yet extremely effective style of acupuncture; as yet only a hundred or so people in the United States are Toyohari practitioners, but demand for and interest in the style is continually growing.